ARA recognizes the direct and indirect environmental impacts that our business has in the cities

 commitment to our green causes.

-ARA manages close to 100 properties in the Asia Pacific region.
-Our property managers are mindful of and practise green initiatives such as recycling and reduction of energy and resource use.
+ARA manages close to 100 assets in the Asia Pacific region.
+Our asset managers are mindful of and practise green initiatives such as recycling and reduction of energy and resource use.
 Whether it is a property under construction or an existing property undergoing asset enhancement, we will incorporate green features during the process.